Ignacio Comonfort: Puebla revolt

-A revolt broke out in Puebla on 12 December, but was shortly taken care of.
-General Guitian then joined a revolt at Zacapoaxtla against the Ley Juarez, though Bishop Labastida advised him to make peace with the government.
-The first forces sent against them under General Ignacio de la Llave, Colonel Ortega and Lieutenant colonel Calderon joined the rebels.
+A revolt broke out in Puebla on 12 December but was shortly taken care of.
+General Guitian then joined a revolt at Zacapoaxtla against Ley Juarez, though Bishop Labastida advised him to make peace with the government.
+The first forces sent against them under General Ignacio de la Llave, Colonel Ortega and Lieutenant Colonel Calderon joined the rebels.
 They were also then joined by Miguel Miramón.
 Scattered conservative revolts followed in Oaxaca, Zacatecas, Querétaro, and Jalisco.

 Under the suspicion of sedition, Comonfort decreed the expulsion from the country of Antonio de Haro y Tamariz, Francisco Pacheco, and Agustín Zires.
-Haro escaped and joined the rebels at Zacapoaxtla, demanding the reestablishment of the Bases Organicas of 1843.
+Haro escaped and joined the rebels at Zacapoaxtla, demanding the re-establishment of the Bases Organicas of 1843.
 The rebels next attacked Puebla on 16 January 1855, and the governor surrendered without a fight.
-The revolution was now formidable, as the army had four thousand men, abundant supplies, and control of the second largest city in the republic.
+The revolution was now formidable, as the army had four thousand men, abundant supplies, and control of the second-largest city in the republic.

 Five thousand troops under generals Villareal, Traconis, Zuloaga, Gayosso, and Moreno marched out of Mexico City on 29 January to suppress the revolt at Puebla.
 A thousand more men were expected from Guanajuato.
 Comonfort intended to conduct the operations himself.

-On 24 February, he had 11,500 men placed in echelon and 4000 men of the national guard were stationed at the capital.
-He then set off for the front on 29 February, and made his headquarters at Rio Prieto.
+On 24 February, he had 11,500 men placed in the echelon and 4000 men of the national guard were stationed at the capital.
+He then set off for the front on 29 February and made his headquarters at Rio Prieto.
 The insurgents meanwhile retreated within the walls of Puebla.

 The Puebla garrison made a sally in force on 8 March, and a battle was fought at half past seven o'clock in the morning at Ocotlan.
 After two hours of fighting without any decisive results, Haro asked for a truce, and while he held a conference with Comonfort, Haro's troops retreated to Puebla.

 On 9 March, Comonfort began a siege which lasted until the 22nd when the insurgents finally surrendered.
 Comonfort refused to negotiate with Haro and the latter thus handed his command over to Castillo and Guitian, and they to Oronoz, who finally negotiated the surrender.
 Haro meanwhile escaped and went into hiding.
-In the final negotiations the rank and file troops were allowed to remain in the government or to retire from service, and the officers were arrested to await their fate.
+In the final negotiations, the rank-and-file troops were allowed to remain in the government or to retire from service, and the officers were arrested to await their fate.

 Orders were issued for Haro's arrest.
-On 31 March, the federal government issued a decree that the governors of Puebla and Veracruz should seize the properties of the church, with the exception of those being used for public worship, and sell them to pay for the damages caused by the rebellion.
+On 31 March, the federal government issued a decree that the governors of Puebla and Veracruz should seize the properties of the church, except those being used for public worship, and sell them to pay for the damages caused by the rebellion.

 Constitutional Congress

 The first meeting of the congress which had been called on 16 October of the previous year under the Alvarez administration, occurred on 14 February.
-Nothing of substance was passed until the 21st when Alvarez' decree transferring executive power to Comonfort was ratified by a majority of 72 votes to 7, thus granting Comonfort a substantial mandate.
+Nothing of substance was passed until the 21st when Alvarez's decree transferring executive power to Comonfort was ratified by a majority of 72 votes to 7, thus granting Comonfort a substantial mandate.